 Employee contends that Agency did not consider Priority Reemployment prior to the termination as prescribed in D.C.
 Code § 1-624.02(a)(3).
-He also maintained that although he was placed on both the ARPP and DEP, Agency did not seek to place him in other positions before the RIF determination was made.
+She also maintained that although she was placed on both the ARPP and DEP, Agency did not seek to place him in other positions before the RIF determination was made.
 Employee explained that the ARPP entitled displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee argued that Agency violated this provision by filling available career service positions within Agency with new individuals not on the ARPP list.
-Employee expounded that he applied for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not called for an interview.
-He noted that Agency has not provided any justification as to why Employee was not placed in this position.
+Employee averred that despite her "extensive forensic training" and educational background, she was not selected for an interview for the positions she applied for with the Central Evidence Unit (CEU) or as a Forensic Scientist (DNA) CS-9, and Forensic Scientist (Crime Scene Analyst CS-9 at DFS.
+Employee cited that Agency has not provided any justification as to why Employee was not placed in any of these positions.

 D.C.
 Official Code § 1-624.02(a)(3) provides that employees separated pursuant to a RIF under this section are to be afforded consideration for priority reemployment.
 In the RIF notice dated September 22, 2021, Agency indicated that employees in Tenure Groups I and II who received a separation notice pursuant to a RIF have a right to priority placement consideration through the ARPP.
 It further noted that placement assistance through the D.C.
-Department of Human Resources DEP for vacancies in other District Agencies would also be provided to employees in Tenure Groups I and II.28
+Department of Human Resources DEP for vacancies in other District Agencies would also be provided to employees in Tenure Groups I and II.
+28

-Employee does not argue that he was not placed on the ARPP and the DEP.
-However, citing to Electronic District Personnel Manual ("E-DPM") Instruction No. 8-69, 9-36 & 36-1 I (3)(a)29, Employee asserted that he was not provided priority reemployment prior to the effective date of the separation.
+Employee does not argue that she was not placed on the ARPP and the DEP.
+However, citing to Electronic District Personnel Manual ("E-DPM") Instruction No. 8-69, 9-36 & 36-1 I (3)(a)29, Employee asserted that she was not provided priority reemployment prior to the effective date of the separation.
 Based on the reading of E-DPM Instruction No. 8-69, 9-36 & 36-1 I (3)(a), the Undersigned finds that Agency complied with this instruction as the RIF Separation Notice succinctly stated that employees in Tenure Groups I and II separated through a RIF had a right to priority placement through both the ARPP and DEP.
-Employee also cited to E-DPM Instruction No. 8-69, 9-36 & 36-1 I (8)(d)(1) which states that: "(1) Employees who are issued a RIF letter are to be given priority consideration for all agency vacancies that are open during the RIF notice period (before separation)."
+Employee also cited to E-DPM Instruction No. 8-69, 9-36 & 36-1 I (8)(d)(I) which states that: "(I) Employees who are issued a RIF letter are to be given priority consideration for all agency vacancies that are open during the RIF notice period (before separation)."
 As previously noted, the RIF Separation Notice noted that Employee was entitled to priority reemployment through the ARPP and the DEP.
-This RIF Separation Notice was issued on September 22, 2021, and the effective date of the RIF was October 22, 2021.
-Therefore, I conclude that by placing Employee on the ARPP and DEP prior to the effective date of the RIF, Agency afforded Employee priority reemployment consideration.
+This RIF Separation Notice was issued on September 22, 2021, and the effective date of the RIF